U.S. says Russia buying North Korea shells and rockets for Ukraine war | Law-Order

 U.S. says Russia buying North Korea shells and rockets for Ukraine war

-U.S. officials said they could confirm a report https://www.nytimes.com/2022/09/05/us/politics/russia-north-korea-artillery.html?unlocked_article_code=HwOCo7KTpTqAjnAYI0jZLCkDraszL2VZUGGObvnzMYXf3L9jIVWENOWKJHWI19dO0znWpuq6FhjfDFMLPbIiME7z_301cQiNqLLQFAw8PC-lhdVhtn9L9935dH4g42fN-AiRcLFIqswBXVxP6QGHl66WyqpDjRB72e56NJxIyI8BOJ3Uza6jsFsGTPLpZeluOfcm_lrr9Q400H96fclynBogp-TTUXgaq-cxwAmPBiBDXFQCzSvODUAIkbIc9xrCuoce8A__pOdMbzc3OIbCOlJhyygiWe4DqgQnGHW_RnprtlepA3VucdWutVD-iG0-zYkSseDSxVskR_CPoL2Sd0tBRjUXe0AiZkA&smid=share-url in the New York Times citing a recently declassified U.S. intelligence assessment and added that additional Russian purchases of North Korean military equipment were expected.
-"The Russian Ministry of Defense is in the process of purchasing millions of rockets and artillery shells from North Korea for use on the battlefield in Ukraine," an official said by email when asked about the paper's report.
+"I haven't heard it and I think that's another fake being circulated around," he told reporters.
+In Washington, U.S. State Department deputy spokesperson Vedant Patel told a news briefing that a Russian purchases of "millions rockets and artillery shells" for use in Ukraine would be in violation of U.N. sanctions on North Korea.

-The official said the purchases indicated that the Russian military "continues to suffer from severe supply shortages in Ukraine, due in part to export controls and sanctions."
-"We expect Russia could try to purchase additional North Korean military equipment going forward," said the official, who did not want to be identified by name.
+"These purchases indicate that the Russian military continues to suffer from severe supply shortages, due in part because of export controls and sanctions and other examples and lines of efforts that we have to hold Russia accountable," he said.
+U.S. officials said additional Russian purchases of North Korean military equipment were expected.

 The Times report late on Monday quoted U.S. officials as saying the purchases showed U.S.-led sanctions had begun to reduce Russia's ability to sustain its invasion of Ukraine, which Moscow has called a "special military operation".
 Ukraine recently launched counteroffensives in several locations.
 In preparation for those attacks, Ukrainian forces struck Russian supply areas, including those containing artillery and ammunition.